-(1) The term "Fund Complex" refers to both the Company and TCG BDC II.
-Each of the Company's executive officers who are not Directors oversees both funds in the Fund Complex.
+(1) The term "Fund Complex" refers to both the Company, CARS and CSL III.
+Each of the Company's executive officers who are not Directors oversees all the funds in the Fund Complex.

 Thomas M. Hennigan was appointed as our Chief Financial Officer in March 2018 and our Chief Risk Officer in 2016.
-Mr. Hennigan has also served as the chief financial officer of TCG BDC II since March 2018, and the chief risk officer of TCG BDC II since April 2017.
-In addition, Mr. Hennigan serves as the Chief Operating Officer and Chief Risk Officer for Carlyle Direct Lending.
+Mr. Hennigan currently serves as the chief financial officer and chief risk officer of CARS and CSL III.
+He also serves as chief operating officer and chief risk officer of Direct Lending.
+Mr. Hennigan is a Managing Director of Carlyle.
 Prior to the completion of the NFIC Acquisition in June 2017, Mr. Hennigan served as the chief risk officer of NFIC.
 Mr. Hennigan may from time to time serve as an officer, director or principal of entities affiliated with Carlyle or of investment vehicles managed by Carlyle and its affiliates.
 Prior to joining Carlyle in 2011, Mr. Hennigan was a senior vice president and head of underwriting and portfolio management for Churchill Financial LLC, which he joined in 2006.
-In this role, Mr. Hennigan was responsible for managing Churchill Financial's underwriting and portfolio management activities, including supervising the professionals involved in the underwriting process and overseeing the firm's regular portfolio review meetings.
+In this role, Mr. Hennigan was responsible for managing Churchill Financial's underwriting and portfolio management activities, including supervising the professionals involved in the underwriting process.
 Mr. Hennigan joined Churchill Financial from GE Corporate Financial Services.
 During his four years at GE, Mr. Hennigan had underwriting and portfolio management responsibilities in the Global Sponsor Finance Group and in the Global Media and Communications Group.
 Mr. Hennigan began his career with Wachovia Securities, Inc. in 1998, where he worked in middle market investment banking and loan syndications.

-Peter Gaunt was appointed as our Treasurer in March 2020 and is our principal accounting officer for SEC reporting purposes.
-Mr. Gaunt has also served as the treasurer of TCG BDC II since March 2020.
-Mr. Gaunt may from time to time serve as an officer, director or principal of entities affiliated with Carlyle or of investment vehicles managed by Carlyle and its affiliates.
-Mr. Gaunt is a Principal in Carlyle Global Credit.
-He joined Carlyle in 2019 to lead Carlyle Global Credit's 1940 Act Fund operations.
-Prior to joining Carlyle, Mr. Gaunt was a corporate controller at Hercules Capital, an internally managed BDC focused on venture debt investing, where he led that company's efforts in accounting, FP&A, treasury and capital markets.
-Prior to Hercules Capital, he was a senior manager in EY's wealth and asset management practice serving BDCs, mortgage real estate investment trusts, mutual funds and private equity funds.
-Mr. Gaunt also spent time with Credit Suisse in its asset management division.
-Mr. Gaunt has extensive experience in the asset management industry covering accounting, financial reporting, valuation, FP&A, regulatory reporting, treasury and capital markets activity.
+Nelson Joseph was appointed as our Principal Accounting Officer in March 2023 and is our principal accounting officer for SEC reporting purposes.
+Mr. Joseph currently serves as the principal accounting officer of CARS and CSL III.
+Mr. Joseph may from time to time serve as an officer, director or principal of entities affiliated with Carlyle or of investment vehicles managed by Carlyle and its affiliates.
+Mr. Joseph is a Principal of Carlyle.
+Prior to joining Carlyle, Mr. Joseph was a finance director at Apollo Global Management ("Apollo"), where he focused on the financial operations of the traded and non-traded Business Development Companies managed by affiliates of Apollo.
+Prior to Apollo, he was a Manager in PricewaterhouseCoopers LLP's Wealth and Asset Management Practice working on business development companies, hedge funds and private equity funds.
+Mr. Joseph has extensive experience in the asset management industry covering accounting, financial reporting, valuation, tax, regulatory reporting and treasury activities.
+Mr. Joseph received his BS in Business Management - Accounting from Binghamton University, and is a Certified Public Accountant.

-Erik Barrios was appointed as our Chief Compliance Officer and Secretary in 2018 and is a Vice President of Carlyle.
-Mr. Barrios has also served as the chief compliance officer and secretary of TCG BDC II since February 2018.
-Mr. Barrios may from time to time serve as an officer, director or principal of entities affiliated with Carlyle or of investment vehicles managed by Carlyle and its affiliates.
-Prior to joining Carlyle, Mr. Barrios was Counsel at Avenue Capital Group, where he was responsible for legal matters relating to the firm's registered investment company business.
-Prior to that role, he was an Associate General Counsel at Cohen & Steers, where he focused on the firm's registered investment company clients.
+Joshua Lefkowitz was appointed as our Chief Compliance Officer and Secretary in November 2021.
+Mr. Lefkowitz currently serves as the chief compliance officer and secretary of CARS and CSL III.
+Mr. Lefkowitz is a Managing Director of Carlyle.
+Mr. Lefkowitz may from time to time serve as an officer, director or principal of entities affiliated with Carlyle or of investment vehicles managed by Carlyle and its affiliates.
+Prior to joining Carlyle in April 2018, Mr. Lefkowitz was a Principal at Ares and previously worked at American Capital, Ltd., until it was acquired by Ares.
+Mr. Lefkowitz began his legal career as an associate at the law firms of Mayer Brown and Stroock & Stroock & Lavan.